 Interested in Training?

-Training of this syllabus is offered privately, in seminars, workshops, or in regularly scheduled group classes.
+Training of this syllabus is only offered privately, in seminars, or in workshops.
 Students will have access to online support materials to aid in their practice.
 In most cases, one or two sessions per month are enough to maintain a developing practice, assuming of course you’re self-motivated enough to practice regularly on your own.
 There’s a significant amount of material to be covered involved in these practices, both physical and academic.
 As a whole, training includes various foundation practices, solo sequences, partner drills, traditional weapons, internal meditative practices, as well as relevant history, philosophy, medical theory, and martial art principles.
 For those with limited time or specific interest/goals, training can emphasize desired areas of focus.

 Practicing TaiJi two-person drills in Long Hu Shan, China

 • Life Nourishing Arts Centre: Claireville Conservation Rd, just off of Queen St (HWY 7), a block West of HWY 50.

 • Private Locations: If you would like to arrange sessions at a location of your choosing, contact me to see if it can be arranged.